brendt/stitcher.io/src/content/book/05-states.md

 - Transition a state directly to another one, by using a transition class under the hood
 - Automatically determine what state to transition to based on a set of parameters

 Again the package I mentioned before adds support for transitions, as well as basic transition management.
-If want complex state machines though, you might want to look at other packages.
+If you want complex state machines though, you might want to look at other packages.
 I listed an example in the footnotes below.

 ## States without transitions

-When we think of "state", we often think they can not exist without transitions.
-However, that's not true: an object can have a state that never changes, transitions aren't required to apply the state pattern.
+When we think of "state", we often think they cannot exist without transitions.
+However, that's not true: an object can have a state that never changes and transitions aren't required to apply the state pattern.
 Why is this important?
 Well, take a look again at our `PendingInvoiceState::mustBePaid` implementation:

 ```php
 class PendingInvoiceState extends InvoiceState